Commercial Agriculture Regulatory Program

 Since the 1980s, the San Diego Water Board has regulated discharges from agricultural and nursery operations (Agricultural Operations) within its jurisdictional boundaries by requiring the implementation of management measures and/or best management practices to prevent or minimize the discharge of pollutants that may adversely impact the quality or beneficial uses of the waters of the State.

-- Develop and implement operation-specific Water Quality Protection Plans
+- Develop and implement operation-specific Water Quality Protection Plans (WQPP)

 - Conduct water quality monitoring and reporting activities